 Another day of stunning seaside scenery awaits you on day nine.
 You’ll drive 60 miles south past Morro Bay State Park and into Pismo Beach, a relaxing community renowned for its coastal dunes and water sports, as well as the surrounding golf courses and magnificent monarch butterfly groves to the south.

-From there, it’s a four hour journey to Malibu and the renowned Malibu Beach RV Park, where every site has either an ocean or mountain view.
-Beyond exploring the beach by foot or by board, you’ll want to keep your eyes peeled for marine life, or maybe even a Hollywood stars or two.
+From there, it’s a four-hour journey to Malibu and the renowned Malibu Beach RV Park, where every site has either an ocean or mountain view.
+Beyond exploring the beach by foot or by surfboard, you’ll want to keep your eyes peeled for marine life, or maybe even a Hollywood star or two.

 Back to Santa Fe Springs

-Finally, you’ve come to the final day of your trip, when you only need make a two hour drive through morning traffic (no California visit is complete without it) back to Santa Fe Springs before 11 a.m.
+Finally, you’ve come to the final day of your trip, when you only need to make a two-hour drive through morning traffic (no California visit is complete without it) back to Santa Fe Springs before 11 a.m.

 Are You Ready for the Trip of a Lifetime?